MaxOmlor/Qfrom/README.md

 > Ann	freelancer	56000
 ```

 One day Emma the manager asks Bob the data scientist for a list of all employees.
-Bob just enters the following inti his IDE
+Bob just enters the following into his IDE
 ```python
 q.where(func=lambda job: job=='employee')
 ```